 Are there any other requirements?

 Students need to complete 30 hours of child observations in Year One.
-The observations need to be undertaken each week in order to observe development in a child under three years, and additionally an older child (optional contexts).
+The observations need to be undertaken regularly over time in order to observe development in a child under three years, and additionally an older child (optional contexts).
 Students need to find families and settings willing to give consent for a student to observe a child and his/her primary caregiver, and older children in different contexts.

 Is there anything I need to read before the Play Therapy course starts?